C2DH/ranketwo/_assignments/archival-digital-turn/06-newspapers-digitization.en.md

 Instructions

 You are going to find out how and why newspapers are digitised and what is needed to be able to consult them online.
 Because of the diversity in approaches to digitisation projects and web design and possible unfamiliarity with online archives, there is a risk of not being able to see the wood for the trees while completing this assignment.
-To give you an example of what kind of answers are expected in response to these questions and what the variables in the table mean, we have created a sample answer on the basis of the Luxembourg online newspaper archive eluxemburgensia.lu and the Tageblatt newspaper.
+To give you an example of what kind of answers are expected in response to these questions and what the variables in the table mean, we have created a sample answer on the basis of the Luxembourg online newspaper archive eluxemburgensia.lu and the *Tageblatt* newspaper.
-○	Open up this PDF, print it and use it as a reference to search for other newspapers [ref](interface-luxembourgensia)
+- Open up this PDF, print it and use it as a reference to search for other newspapers.
+[ref](interface-luxembourgensia)

 <!-- section -->
 ### 6.a Who digitises, with what purpose and how is access arranged?
 <!-- section-contents -->

-- A list of initiatives across the globe has been collected on [wikipedia](https://en.wikipedia.org/wiki/Wikipedia:List_of_online_newspaper_archives).What projects have been completed or are ongoing in your own country?
+- A list of initiatives across the globe has been collected on [Wikipedia](https://en.wikipedia.org/wiki/Wikipedia:List_of_online_newspaper_archives).
+What projects have been completed or are ongoing in your own country?
 - Open up the links to the collections of digitised newspapers in the table, browse through the content and choose two newspapers in a    language that you master.